michaelhlew/covid-data-analysis/README.md

 Our file structure is as follows:
 - `data and cleaning` contains an .Rmd file which imports the data via API and cleans it.
 The final dataset is then exported to a .csv file.
-- `analysis` contains our final report and .bib file.
+- `analysis` contains various components of our analysis.
 - `visualizations` is a folder for any exported graphs and tables.
-- `code` provides all the code to conduct our statistical analysis.
+- `final_report` contains our final report in .Rmd and PDF files.